 Studies have shown spaying and/or neutering before growth plates have closed causes many health issues.
 It is recommend that you wait till they are 18 to 24 months old and never before a year of age.
-The video below is great at explaining the whys & hows.
+The link at the bottom of the page explains one study.

 Obesity is such a common problem of dogs and cats that many veterinary organizations and pet-food companies provide multiple resources and special diets to help clients reduce the weight of their pets.